Youth-Business Mentoring Program (YBMP)

 More than an Internship

-Wanda Fullmore Interns do more than work for 8 weeks.
-They receive mentoring support from Common Wealth staff, complete professional development sessions, and are coached based on feedback communicated from City staff to Common Wealth mentors.
+The Wanda Fullmore Internship Program offers an opportunity for City of Madison Youth to spend 8-weeks in a paid summer internship that provides the opportunity to learn more about employment with the City of Madison.
+However, interns do more than work for 8 weeks.
+They receive mentorship from Common Wealth Development staff, complete professional development trainings, and lend their perspectives and vision to a real-world City development project, as their capstone accomplishment.
 This program is a unique opportunity for Madison youth to form valuable connections, gain exposure to different career paths, boost their resume, and represent the voice of Madison youth.